kiwiirc/kiwiirc/README.md

 If you're just looking to run Kiwi IRC and not develop or modify it then there are pre-built and ready to use packages here: https://kiwiirc.com/downloads/index.html

+**Just looking to build a theme?
+Try the online [theme builder](https://kiwiirc.com/nextclient-themebuilder)**

 This repository only contains the client side (the website).
-To connect to an IRC server you either need to be using a websocket capable IRC server (none yet support this) or need to be connecting to a Kiwi IRC server which can be found here: https://github.com/kiwiirc/webircgateway
+By default it will connect to IRC networks via kiwiirc.com servers while you are developing locally.
+To use your own server you either need to be using a websocket capable IRC server (none yet support this) or need to be connecting to a Kiwi IRC server which can be found [here](https://github.com/kiwiirc/webircgateway).

-Once you have a Kiwi IRC server configured and running, enter the URL to your Kiwi IRC server in the clients config.json file.
 The client side files built from this repository may be hosted anywhere - Apache, Nginx, the Kiwi IRC server, your CDN.

-***TODO: Provide a full example of the client and server running together with complete downloadable packages***

 ### License
 ~~~